LiquoriChris/blog/_posts/2019-03-29-intro-to-yaml-build-definitions.md

 - inputs: - Defines the arguments of the task.
 (RootFolderorFile and IncludeRootFolder).
 If there are no arguments provided in the YAML file, it assumes the default usuage in the task. e.g. The Publish Build Artifacts Task defaults the "drop" artifact to $(Build.ArtifactStagingDirectory)<BR>
 </p>

-The example above demostrates the advantages of using the YAML experience over the visual designer.
+The example above demonstrates the advantages of using the YAML experience over the visual designer.

 ### Traceability